azimgivron/genepriority/README.md

 ### Scripts Usage

-The `NEGradient_GenePriority` repository provides two main scripts for running experiments and reproducing results.
+The `genepriority` repository provides two main scripts for running experiments and reproducing results.
 Below is a guide to using these scripts:

 #### 1. **`nega`**: Non-Euclidean Gradient Algorithm (NEGA2)
 This script performs **cross-validation** for hyperparameter tuning or a **train-eval pipeline** for gene prioritization using the NEGA2 algorithm.